julienschmidt/bawang/docs/reports/midterm_report.md

 #### P2P Protocol

 Our P2P protocol employs TLS for the connection between two hops.
-If the MAC of a packet does not match, the packet is simply ignored, which might eventually lead to a timeout e.g. in the case of a lost `TunnelCreate` message.
+If the MAC of a packet does not match, the packet is simply ignored, which might eventually lead to a timeout e.g. in the case of a lost `TUNNEL CREATE` message.

 If the digest of relay message does not match and the message cannot be relayed further, it is treated as an invalid message and the tunnel is destroyed immediately.